 - Link cost per click

-These can be just as informative metrics as purchases and give you an even deeper understanding of your customers’ behavior.
+These metrics can be just as informative as purchases and give you an even deeper understanding of your customers’ behavior.
+(Bonus: You can use these data points to create customer models and predict conversion paths in Google Analytics 4!)

 Start tracking these early on, and they will help you optimize your holiday Facebook ads strategy throughout the season.